 - Go to

 https://github.com/USERNAME/ap/settings, where USERNAME is your own username.
 Scroll down to the GitHub Pages section.
 Under source, select “Master Branch” and click save.
-Within a few minutes your course site should be live at
+After you make a change (or a push), your course site should be live at

 Structure and Organization of Repository¶